The Shugakuin Imperial Villa

 - Kyakuden

-- The structure was moved from the Nyoin Palace of Tofukumonin (Consort of the retired Emperor Gomizuno-o) in 1682.
-One of the two rooms, Ichinoma contains a tokonoma alcove and a staggered shelf.
-The shelf is called “Kasumidana (shelf of mist)” because the designs of the shelf resemble a mist floating.
-The shelf is considered one of the three most treasured shelves in Japan, with the “Katsuradana” in the Katsura Imperial Villa and the “Daigodana” in the Sanpoin Temple in Kyoto.
+- The pavilion was moved from the Nyoin Palace of Tofukumonin (Consort of the Emperor Emeritus Gomizuno-o) in 1682.
+One of the two rooms, the Ichinoma contains a tokonoma alcove and a set of staggered shelves, which is called “Kasumidana (mist shelves)” because it resembles a mist floating.
+It is considered one of the three most treasured shelves in Japan, with the “Katsuradana” in the Katsura Imperial Villa and the “Daigodana” in Daigoji Temple in Kyoto.

 |